razaanstha/cookiebot-embeds/readme.md

 This configuration object allows users to customize the appearance and behavior of the library according to their specific needs and website design.

-This section of the README explains the configuration options available in the `CookiebotEmbeds` library, providing users with the information they need to tailor the library to their specific requirements.
+This section of the README explains the configuration options available in the `cookiebot-embeds` library, providing users with the information they need to tailor the library to their specific requirements.